 My preference is to have a preliminary scheduling hearing in every case because it is beneficial for us to discuss procedural matters in a preliminary scheduling hearing (a/k/a arbitration management conference).
+The Rules contemplate this, and I think the preliminary hearing should be used in every case.
 Most preliminary hearings are satisfactorily handled by telephone conference call, although in an appropriate case, an in-person hearing will be arranged.